MyreMylar/pygame_gui/docs/source/theme_reference/theme_drop_down_menu.rst

 Example
 -------

-Here is an example of a drop down menu block in a JSON theme file using the parameters described above (and a couple from UIButton).
+Here is an example of a drop down menu block in a JSON theme file, using the parameters described above (and a couple from UIButton).

 .. code-block:: json
    :caption: drop_down_menu.json